1000 new car parks promised for Christchurch hospital

-WATCH: Minister Megan Woods with Newstalk ZB's Chri Lynch
+WATCH: Minister Megan Woods with Newstalk ZB's Chris Lynch

 More than 1000 car parks are being planned for near Christchurch Hospital, putting an end to "parking woes", the Government says.